bryan151021/HangmanGame/README.md

 ----
 ### Examples of the output of some of the code
+Chooses a random word from the list the topic the user entered
 ```def random_word(topic):
     if topic == "CLASSIC":
         word = random.choice(Classic)